 What Is Form C-S Lite, and When Can You File It?

-Unlike those who use Form C, this Form C-S Lite doesn’t require additional tax computations and financial statements.
+Unlike those who use Form C, this Form C-S Lite doesn’t require additional tax computations and financial statements and is a simplified version of Form C-S that requires the completion of only six fundamental fields by companies with uncomplicated tax affairs.
 However, you should have them ready if the IRAS requests these documents.

 Qualifying Conditions for This Form: